 Timeline For a 1031 Second Home Exchange

-Once your second home is sold, you have exactly 180 days (or about six months) to purchase a new property for a valid 1031 exchange of the second home.
+Once you sell your second home, you have exactly 180 days (or about six months) to purchase a new property for a valid 1031 exchange of the second home.
 If filed correctly, taxpayers will completely defer capital gains taxes in the year of which the exchange was completed.
 Additionally, it is important to note that one “reasonable” property must be identified within 45 days of a vacation home sale for the taxpayer to remain eligible for the 1031 exchange.

 For additional requirements, please see our 1031 Exchange Rules and Requirements Page.